isc-projects/kea/doc/sphinx/arm/hooks.rst

-The subnet information within this command has the same structure as the subnet information in the server configuration file, with the exception that static host reservations must not be specified within ``subnet4-add``.
+The subnet information within this command has the same structure as the subnet information in the server configuration file, with the exception that static host reservations cannot be specified within ``subnet4-add``.
 The commands described in :ref:`host-cmds` should be used to add, remove, and modify static reservations.